 Investing is a lot like riding a roller coaster.
 Some love the thrill of taking big risks with the possibility of getting even bigger rewards.
-Others get anxious and even a little bit nauseous with every market dip and downturn.
+Others get anxious with every market dip and downturn.

-Knowing yourself and your “risk tolerance” is an essential part of investing.
-Of course, you want a diversified portfolio that is built for your goals in mind, but the products and strategies you use should fall within guidelines that make you feel comfortable—emotionally and financially—when things get rough.
+Knowing yourself and your risk tolerance is an essential part of investing.
+Of course, it’s good to have a diversified portfolio built with your financial goals in mind.
+Still, the products and strategies you use should ideally fall within guidelines that make you feel comfortable—emotionally and financially—when things get rough.

-Otherwise, you might be doomed to make knee-jerk decisions—selling at a loss or altogether abandoning your plan to save—and that could cost you even more.
+Otherwise, you might resort to knee-jerk decisions—selling at a loss or abandoning your plan to save—that could cost you even more.

 What is Risk Tolerance?